amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 // n: 9, counter: 9
 ```

 Now imagine that you have an array of one million items.
 Do you think it will take the same time?
 Of course not, it will take longer to the size of the input.
-If we plot it n and `findMax` running time we will have a graph like a linear equation.
+If we plot it n and `findMax` running time, we will have a graph like a linear equation.

 {% img /images/linear-running-time-o(n).jpg 'Linear Running time O(n) example' %}

 # O(n^2) - Quadratic time

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZRCTMYv2fRU?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A function with a quadratic time complexity has a growth rate of n<sup>2</sup>.
 If the input is size 2, it will do four operations.
 If the input is size 8, it will take 64, and so on.

-Here are some code examples of quadratic algorithms:
+Here are some examples of quadratic algorithms:
+- Check if a collection has duplicated values.
+- Sorting items in a collection using bubble sort, insertion sort, or selection sort.
+- Find all possible ordered pairs in an array.

+Let's implement the first two.

 ## Has duplicates